Haggle1996/RevolutionPack/NOTES.md

 - CFBH sink requires water pumped in
 - Water is now finite
 - Seasons, animals, ores
-- Regular redstone spawns along with hardened redstone, so that you can get aluminum powder
+- Regular redstone spawns in place of hard redstone, so that you can get aluminum powder
+- Regular diamonds spawn along with hard diamond
 - Pitchblende spawns along with uranium
 - Disabled all of enviromine except for food rotting, mineshafts, gasses, physics and torches burning out
 - Disabled Harder Underground, as this is performed by Enviromine